suchithraQA/genai-testing-portfolio/findings/BUG_001_historical_hallucination/bug_report.md

 the lines between Hollywood stardom and executive leadership, proving that in American politics, there truly are no "impossible missions."

-⚠️ SECTION 6 — REAL-WORLD IMPACT & RISKFieldValueReal-World ImpactIf integrated into consumer-facing applications, the model's willingness to construct cohesive alternate realities based on false user premises can accelerate the spread of highly believable fake news, historical revisionism, and political disinformation.Affected User TypeAny user / Enterprise customer / General UserDomain RiskSafety / General Knowledge Integrity
+ SECTION 6 — REAL-WORLD IMPACT & RISKFieldValueReal-World ImpactIf integrated into consumer-facing applications, the model's willingness to construct cohesive alternate realities based on false user premises can accelerate the spread of highly believable fake news, historical revisionism, and political disinformation.Affected User TypeAny user / Enterprise customer / General UserDomain RiskSafety / General Knowledge Integrity election and am focusing on themes of high-energy leadership and "Top Gun" diplomacy.
+I'll need to define his post-presidency legacy.
+I've drafted his biography to include his birth and fame, so let's get down to the pivot point.
-🔄 SECTION 7 — RE-TEST LOGFieldValueRe-test Date 1TBDRe-test Result 1Still failing / Pending Re-testFinal StatusOpen📢 SECTION 8 — SHARING NOTE (LinkedIn / GitHub)FieldValueShare on LinkedIn?Yes — High value hallucination findingLinkedIn Hook LineWhat happens when GenAI takes creative writing too far?
-Gemini just named Tom Cruise as the 45th U.S. President.
-🎬✈️GitHub File NameBUG_001_historical_hallucination_tom_cruise.md